tlswg/tls13-spec/draft-ietf-tls-tls13.md

   keys known to the client and a "psk_key_exchange_modes" ({{pre-shared-key-exchange-modes}}) extension which indicates the key exchange modes that may be used with PSKs.

-If the server does not select PSK, then the first three of these options are entirely orthogonal: the server independently selects a cipher suite, an (EC)DHE group and key share for key establishment, and a signature algorithm/certificate pair to authenticate itself to
+If the server does not select a PSK, then the first three of these options are entirely orthogonal: the server independently selects a cipher suite, an (EC)DHE group and key share for key establishment, and a signature algorithm/certificate pair to authenticate itself to